h2oai/deepwater/README.md

 ### PreRelease Amazon AWS Image
 For your convenience, here's a pre-built image for Amazon's EC2 environment, based off our recent [H2O Open Tour Hands-On Deep Water workshop](https://twitter.com/ArnoCandel/status/791280896318042112) (recording coming soon).

-* AMI ID: ami-d32f70c4
+* AMI ID: ami-10bd9607
-* AMI Name: deepwater-dallas-v3
+* AMI Name: deepwater-dallas-v4
 * Recommended instance types: g2.2xlarge or p2.xlarge
 * After launching the instance, you can connect to port 8888 (Jupyter Notebook) or port 54321 (H2O Flow).

+Refer to the [Deep Water Workshop on EC2 Amazon AMI](docs/open-tour-dallas/deep-water-ami.md) document for additional information on how to run this AMI.

 ### Roadmap, Architecture and Demo
 Download the [Deep Water overview slides](./architecture/deepwater_overview.pdf).